-A6.1 Transfer of Registration from MPhil to PhD
+A6.1 Transfer of Registration fromMPhil to PhD

-- A6.1.1 Students registered on a PhD via an MPhil route are required to apply for a transfer within the permitted transfer period of 12-18 months from the start date for full-time students or 24-36 months from the start date for part-time students. - A6.1.2 The student must produce a Transfer Report which should contain: - (i) an abstract; - (ii) a brief review and discussion of the work already completed which should not exceed 6,000 words in length, and include a portfolio of research work accomplished and/or published; - (iii) a detailed plan of the intended further work, including details of the original, significant and independent contribution to knowledge that is likely to emerge: - (iv) an up-to-date list of references and/or bibliography. - A6.1.3 The student will be assessed on the basis of the Transfer Report and an oral examination by a panel which will include at least one independent referee nominated by the School.
-Where appropriate, the report should allow the panel to evaluate any practice-based components of the research. - A6.1.4 The panel will make one of the following recommendations to the Research Degrees Board: - i) Progress to PhD; - ii) Continue to MPhil only; - iii) Referred, indicating what remedial action must be undertaken; - iv) Deferred (pending further information). - A6.1.5 Where a research student is enrolled for the degree of MPhil only and is permitted and eligible according to their funding and immigration status, they may apply to transfer the registration to PhD.
+- A6.1.1 Students registered on a PhD via an MPhil route are required to apply for a transfer within the permitted transfer period of 12-18 months from the start date for full-time students or 24-36 months from the start date for part-time students. - A6.1.2 The student must produce a Transfer Report. - A6.1.3 The student will be assessed on the basis of the Transfer Report and an oral examination by a panel which will include at least one independent referee nominated by the School.
+Where appropriate, the report should allow the panel to evaluate any practice-based components of the research.

+- A6.1.4 The panel will make one of the following recommendations to the Research Degrees Board:

+- Progress to PhD;

+- ii) Continue to MPhil only;

+- iii) Referred, indicating what remedial action must be undertaken;

+- iv) Deferred (pending further information)

+- v) Fail.

+- A6.1.5 Where a research student is enrolled for the degree of MPhil only and is permitted and eligible according to their funding and immigration status, they may apply to transfer the registration to PhD.